wilberquito/Paradigms-and-Programming-Languages/Prolog/Session1.md

   - *Numbers* In Prolog, numbers are used to represent integers, floating-point numbers, or rational numbers.
   They are used to perform mathematical operations, like addition, subtraction, and multiplication.
-  **Numbers numbers aren’t particularly important in typical Prolog applications**.
+  **Numbers aren’t particularly important in typical Prolog applications**.

 - *Variables* are also terms.
 Variables in Prolog start with an uppercase letter, like X or Y, and they can be used to represent any value.
 The variable `_` (that is, a single underscore character) is rather special.
 It’s called the anonymous variable,